usmandev24/green-theme-dark-for-day-usman/readme.md

 ## Preview

 download VSIX file and install it.
-VSIX file are in releases you will see screenshot of theme there
+VSIX file are in releases you will see screenshot of theme there.

 [(github.com/usmandev24)](https://github.com/usmandev24/green-theme-dark-for-night-usman)
 ## Installation